The Morning After The Week Before

 Serves 2

-Cut a beetroot into cubes, or use the small end of a melon-baller to carve out spheres of beetroot.
+Cut a beetroot into cubes, or use a melon-baller to carve out spheres of beetroot.

 Juice the leftover parts, and two more beets until you have enough juice to cover the balls.